 If electric trailer brakes are used, Infiniti recommends all-electronic actuation because with this system it will not be necessary to tap into the tow vehicle's hydraulic system.
+For adjustment specifications refer to the brake controller manual for the controller being used.

 For your convenience, QX56 vehicles are pre-wired to accommodate most popular electric trailer brake controllers.
-A wiring harness is either included with your vehicle or available from your Infiniti dealer.
+A wiring harness is either included with your vehicle or available from your Infiniti retailer.
 This harness provides electric trailer brake controller input and output connections to the vehicle wiring.
-See a professional supplier of towing equipment for trailer brake controller availability.
+Contact an Infiniti retailer or a professional supplier of towing equipment for information on trailers equipped with electric brakes and for Genuine Infiniti jumper harness availability for your specific vehicle.

 NOTE - Improper or poor quality trailer harness wiring may affect your vehicle's electrical system.
-Use only an Infiniti approved wiring harness, or consult your dealer or professional supplier of towing equipment for compatible equipment.
+Use only an Infiniti approved wiring harness, or consult your retailer or professional supplier of towing equipment for compatible equipment.